 Surgical lung biopsy

 The diagnosis of nonspecific interstitial pneumonia should be considered in patients with unexplained subacute or chronic cough and dyspnea.
-Diagnosis requires HRCT and always requires confirmation by surgical lung biopsy.
-NSIP is a diagnosis of exclusion that requires careful clinical review for possible alternative disorders, in particular connective tissue disorders, hypersensitivity pneumonitis, and drug toxicity.
+Diagnosis requires HRCT and always requires confirmation by lung biopsy.
+NSIP is a diagnosis of exclusion that requires careful clinical review for possible alternative disorders, in particular systemic rheumatic disorders, hypersensitivity pneumonitis, and drug toxicity.

 Chest x-ray primarily shows lower-zone reticular opacities.
 Bilateral patchy opacities are also possible.

 HRCT findings include bilateral patchy ground-glass attenuation, irregular lines, and bronchial dilation (traction bronchiectasis), generally with a lower lung zone distribution.
 Subpleural sparing is possible.
 Honeycombing is rare.